 What it’s like to be a train driver in Victoria?

-Before you commit to becoming a train driver in Victoria, it’s important to develop a complete understanding of the job.
-While driving trains is incredibly rewarding, it can often call for early starts, long hours of shift work and of course, plenty of travel.
+Before committing to becoming a train driver in Victoria, it’s important to understand the job completely.
+While train driving is incredibly rewarding, it can often call for early starts, long hours of shift work and of course, plenty of travel.

 Some of the key roles carried out by train drivers in Victoria are:

-- Operating trains at designated speeds while adhering to timetables
+• Operating trains at their designated train speed while adhering to timetables

 How to become a train driver in Melbourne, VIC?

-Safety is a top priority within the Australian train network and Victoria is no exception.
-If you plan to pursue your career as a Victorian locomotive driver, you’ll need to undertake Rail Category 1 medical examinations, pass the academic testing process, complete the necessary skills training, and then meet the competency standards demanded by the industry.
+Safety is a top priority within the Australian train network, and Victoria is no exception.
+If you plan to pursue your career as a Victorian locomotive driver, you’ll need to undertake a Rail Category 1 medical examination, pass the academic testing process, complete the necessary skills training, and then meet the competency standards demanded by the industry.

 Looking to specialise or have a keen interest?
 Consider upgrading with specialised courses that certify you to work as a Steam Train Driver within the Heritage groups.